Assessment

 A live, guided CO₂ tolerance test — not another text guide.

 Most CO₂ tolerance pages online are instructions you read and try to follow yourself.
-This is the test itself: guided pacing, a single tap to stop, a scored result, and a 14-day plan calibrated to your baseline.
+This is the test itself: guided pacing, a single tap to stop, a scored result, and a single-phase, 10-session plan calibrated to your baseline.

 Guided pacing